adjust/ios_sdk/doc/english/web_views.md

 ---

 You can also choose to integrate the Adjust SDK by adding it to your project as a framework.
-On the [releases page][releases] you can find the following archives:
+On the [releases page][releases] you can find the `AdjustSdkWebBridge.framework.zip` which contains dynamic framework.

-* `AdjustSdkStaticWebBridge.framework.zip`
-* `AdjustSdkDynamicWebBridge.framework.zip`

-Since the release of iOS 8, Apple has introduced dynamic frameworks (also known as embedded frameworks).
-If your app is targeting iOS 8 or higher, you can use the Adjust SDK dynamic framework.
-Choose which framework you want to use – static or dynamic – and add it to your project.

 ### <a id="sdk-frameworks"></a>Add iOS frameworks